J. J. Arcega-Whiteside

-José Joaquín Arcega-Whiteside (/ɑːrˈθeɪgə/ ar-THAY-gə; born December 31, 1996) is a Spanish-born American football wide receiver, who is a free agent.
-He played college football at Stanford and was drafted by the Philadelphia Eagles in the second round of the 2019 NFL Draft.
+José Joaquín Arcega-Whiteside (/ɑːrˈθeɪgə/ ar-THAY-gə; born December 31, 1996) is a Spanish former professional gridiron football wide receiver.
+He played college football for the Stanford Cardinal and was selected by the Philadelphia Eagles in the second round of the 2019 NFL draft.
+He was also a member of the Seattle Seahawks, Atlanta Falcons, and Toronto Argonauts.

-Early years
+Early life

 Arcega-Whiteside was born in Utebo, Spain, on December 31, 1996, and moved to South Carolina in the United States when he was six.
 He attended Paul M. Dorman High School in Roebuck, South Carolina.
 During his career, he had 207 receptions for 3,779 yards and 38 touchdowns.
 Arcega-Whiteside committed to Stanford University to play college football.

 College career

 After redshirting his first year at Stanford in 2015, Arcega-Whiteside played in 12 games as a sophomore, recording 24 receptions for 379 yards and five touchdowns.
 As a junior in 2017, he had 48 receptions for 781 yards and nine touchdowns.
 As a senior in 2018, he had a season record of 63 receptions for 1,059 yards and 14 touchdowns.
-After the season, Arcega-Whiteside declared for the 2019 NFL Draft.
+After the season, Arcega-Whiteside declared for the 2019 NFL draft.